frc1675/frc1675-2014/README.md

 FRC 1675's codebase for their 2014 and 10th robot, Charles Xavier (practice) / Professor X (competition)

+This code is currently under construction.
+We usually lead a cleanup effort post-season, so you may see extraneous or undocumented code in the repository at its current state.

 How to Use
 ----------